YuhangGe/jslex/README.md

 Example
 ====

-1. define your lex rules and actions. see `demo/find_jslex.lex`
+1.define your lex rules and actions. see `demo/find_jslex.lex`

 ```
 $case_ignore    true